GoCarrot/carrot-blog/source/_posts/2013-10-09-increasing-login-conversion-rates.markdown

 published: true
 ---

-Today Facebook published a blog on how to boost your [Facebook login conversion rate about 70%](http://developers.facebook.com/blog/post/2013/10/09/3-ways-to-boost-your-facebook-login-conversion-rate-above-70/).
+Today Facebook published a blog on how to boost your [Facebook login conversion rate above 70%](http://developers.facebook.com/blog/post/2013/10/09/3-ways-to-boost-your-facebook-login-conversion-rate-above-70/).

 Why do you want your Facebook login rate that high?
 Well, according to Wooga, *Users who log into Diamond Dash via Facebook are 8 times more likely to spend money, and spend 50% more on average*.